 Are you looking for the best miniature painting lamp or light?
 Every hobby at modeling scale requires your ability to see and work with small details.
 Good contrast and correct color temperature are essential for consistent, high-quality output at any scale.
 The best light for hobbies are those that provide daylight neutral white light at a comfortable brightness.
 Hobby lamps that provide this kind of good light should also diffuse illumination evenly across the working surface.

-In this article, I show you what to look for in the best lamp for miniature painting and hobbies and review 13 of the best lamps for miniature and modeling hobbies.
+In this article, I show you what to look for in the best lamp for miniature painting and hobbies and review 13 of the best miniature painting lamps for wargaming modelers and fine scale hobbyists.